moorepants/dissertation/_sources/davisbicycle.txt

    This class contains calibration data for particular sensors and has methods to extract the correct calibration constants based on calibration date.
 Run
-   This is the primary class which stores the metadata and signal data for a specific run.
+   This is the primary class which stores the meta data and signal data for a specific run.
 It has methods to process the raw data into  more meaningful time series that are useful for analyzing the bicycle dynamics.
    There are also methods for plotting and exporting the data.